 You can get 50 points for doing a presentation.
-Propose a topic.
+Propose a networking topic.
 Get me to approve it.
 Research it.
 Write up your research.
-Submit your write-up (PDF).
-Then do a 10-minute presentation in class where you teach us all about your research.
+Submit your write-up (PDF) to me.
+Then I will schedule your presentation.
+Do a 10-minute presentation in class where you teach us all about your research.

-Sample topics: Spanning Tree, Virtual LANs, the Latest Thinking on Passwords, Certificates, Torrents, Ethics, Being anonymous, Firewalls, Topologies, Setting up a File Server, Setting up a Print Server.
+Sample networking topics: Spanning Tree, Virtual LANs, the Latest Thinking on Passwords, Certificates, Torrents, Ethics, Being anonymous, Firewalls, Topologies, Setting up a File Server, Setting up a Print Server.